RGingrich8/RGingrich8.github.io/README.md

 # Richard Gingrich - Public Website
 Richard Gingrich's personal website, for potential employers to learn more about me.
 Enjoy! <br>
 This project does not require a README, but uses the blueprint of how I usually set-up my README files. <br>
+The real README files are far more detailed. <br>

 ## System Requirements
 A generally up-to-date browser is required to experience the pages as they were meant to be viewed.